Capital gains tax broker Indonesia

 • 2% on services rendered (not applicable to foreign non-tax residents)

-Concerning tax reporting in Indonesia, the responsibility for individual income tax lies on the resident or the employee.
-The country implements the self-assessment system.
-In this process, the taxpayer files its annual return detailing all its income and assets, and liabilities.
-But the law also compels the employers to withhold a portion of the salary for taxes (withholding tax).
+Concerning tax reporting in Indonesia, individual income tax is responsible for the resident or the employee.
+The country implements a self-assessment system.
+In this process, the taxpayer files its annual return detailing all its income, assets, and liabilities.

+However, the law also compels employers to withhold a portion of the salary for taxes (withholding tax).
 The corporate income tax, on the other hand, is straightforward.
 It applies a 25% flat rate on its income unless it meets certain conditions, in which case the effective rate is lower:

-Corporate Income Tax Rate
+Corporate IncomeTax Rate

-normal rate 25% (22% in the fiscal year 2020-2021 and will become 20% for the fiscal year 2022 onwards)
+normal rate25% (22% in the fiscal year 2020-2021 and will become 20% for the fiscal year 2022 onwards)

-public company with > 40% of its shares traded on the IDX 20% (19% in the fiscal year 2020-2021 and will become 17% for the fiscal year 2022 onwards)
+public company with > 40% of its shares traded on the IDX20% (19% in the fiscal year 2020-2021 and will become 17% for the fiscal year 2022 onwards)

-company with a gross turnover < 50 billion IDR 12.5% (11% in fiscal year 2020-2021)
+company with a gross turnover of < 4.8 billion IDR12.5% (11% in fiscal year 2020-2021)

-company with a gross turnover < 4.8 billion IDR 1% (0.5% in fiscal year 2020-2021)
+company with a gross turnover < 4.8 billion IDR1% (0.5% in fiscal year 2020-2021)

 Here’s the question: who pays the corporate tax?
 The answer depends on whether the company is a tax resident or has a permanent establishment (PE) in the country.
-A business is said to be a tax resident if he has a domicile (or business address) in Indonesia.
-It is also a resident if it has a PE in the country.
-In both cases, the company should be engaged in regular trading or business activities in Indonesia during the fiscal period.
+A business is considered a tax resident if it has a domicile (or business address) in Indonesia.

 Withholding Tax